Dr Bernadette Power

 Dr. Bernadette Power is a Senior Lecturer in Sustainable Business in the Department of Economics, Cork University Business School (CUBS).
 She holds a Ph.D. from the Department of Economics and Finance, University of St. Andrews awarded in 2005, which focused on the survival of small businesses in Scotland.
 Her research expertise lies at the intersection of business economics, entrepreneurship, and sustainability.

 With a prolific publication record, Dr. Power's work appears in prestigious journals such as the International Small Business Journal, Urban Studies, Managerial and Decision Economics, Review of Industrial Organization, The European Journal of Finance, The International Journal of the Economics of Business, Energy Policy, Renewable and Sustainable Energy Reviews, Renewable Energy and more.
 She recently co-edited the Edward Elgar Handbook of Research on Entrepreneurship and Conflict and has many published chapters in books.
-Her research excellence has been recognized through many national and international accolades, notably the Transeo Academic Best Paper Award from the European Association for SME Transfer.
+Her research excellence has been recognized through national and international accolades, notably the Transeo Academic Best Paper Award from the European Association for SME Transfer.

-Internationally, Dr. Power is actively involved in collaborative projects.
-She is lead Irish partner on Users International Energy Agency’s TCP- Social License to Automate 2.0 project, a transdisciplinary taskforce to understand the role of gender and diversity factors in energy consumption with partners from Austria, Netherlands, Sweden, Norway and Switzerland.
-She also was appointed to the International Energy Agency’s WIND TCP Task 28 on the Social Science of Wind Energy Acceptance as the Irish partner where international experts across the globe synthesize current research, identify and address knowledge gaps and advance the dissemination of information to influence policy on renewable energy acceptance which is key to attaining affordable and clean energy globally.
+Internationally, Dr. Power is involved in collaborative projects.
+She was lead Irish partner on the International Energy Agency's USERS TCP "Social License to Automate 2.0," a transdisciplinary taskforce to understand gender and diversity factors in energy consumption with partners from Austria, Netherlands, Sweden, Norway and Switzerland.
+She was appointed to the International Energy Agency's WIND TCP Task 28 on "Social Science of Wind Energy Acceptance" and is actively involved in IEA WIND TCP Task 62 on "Social Science to Support Wind Energy Planning and Participation" where global experts synthesize research, identify knowledge gaps, and advance information to influence policy on renewable energy acceptance.